plops/cl-cpp-generator2/example/154_stm32/article.md

 # Dac [6]

 - 8 or 12 bit
+- 10-bit guaranteed monotonicity
-- 1Msps (external) or 15Msps (internal, i think it can be routed out using OPAMP)
+- 1Msps (external) or 15Msps (internal, can be routed out using OPAMP)
 - buffered (only for external pin with slow dac) on non-buffered
-- sample and hold (can hold static value in stop mode for low-power)
+- sample and hold (can hold static value in stop mode for low-power, with occasional refreshes)
 - two converters in one DAC module
 - can generate noise

+# An4566 DAC [7]

+- equivalent circuit
+- voltage source and buffer
+- without buffer impedance (STM32F407) is 15kOhm, i.e. charging the
+  10pF capacitive load of the pad takes 1.8us for full swing